Moosphan/Material-BottomBarLayout/README.md

 - **BottomBarLayout**

-  Description:the tabs' container, like `TabLayout`.
+  Description：the tabs' container, like `TabLayout`.

   The methods document: